cristiancauich/laboratorionazareth/README.md

-# Amazing Vue 3 Landing Page
+# Laboratorio de Analisis Clinicos NAzareth Landing Page

-Welcome to our amazing Vue 3 landing page!
+Welcome to our Laboratorio de Analisis Clinicos NAzareth Landing Page!
 This impressive landing page has been meticulously crafted using the latest Vue.js 3 features and directives, showcasing the power and versatility of Vue.js in modern web development.

 ## Key Features